orsonteodoro/oiledmachine-overlay/README.md

 severity vulnerability.
 These checks are verified in the compiler-rt-sanitizers ebuild.

+Users must use the same default compiler vendor when a package is using sanitizers systemwide.
+It is suggested by the AI/LLMs that you cannot mix GCC sanitizers with LLVM sanitizers on the same package/project.
+The overlay maintainer opinion about mixing is to avoid the possibility symbol collsion with wrong signatures in static-libs using different vendors.
+The ebuilds manage it with CFLAGS_HARDENED_SANITIZERS_COMPAT and eclass assist.
+The users must choose only one default compiler vendor via CC and CXX and discourage switching between vendors via per-package flags for LTO, CFI, ASAN, UBSAN, etc.

 ### 2023 policy

 Due to recent hacking near the beginning of the year (or earlier) of a prominent